Pain Management Program

 The use of acupuncture to treat acute injuries from intense or repetitive physical activity began centuries ago.
 It was, and still is, one of the primary means of quick healing for the martial arts.

 Specific acupuncture styles and techniques were developed to stop pain and dramatically increase recovery time.
 This tradition continues today and its use has expanded into competitive athletics that result in similar injuries.
 Recent studies show that acupuncture effectively treats sports injuries such as strains, sprains, neck, shoulder, elbow, wrist, hip, knee and ankle pain, swollen muscles and shin splints.
-In addition to treating the injury, Acupuncture can also improve performance and give athletes a competitive edge.
+In addition to treating the injury, acupuncture can also improve performance and give athletes a competitive edge.

-The largest clinical study of acupuncture ever conducted was published in the December 2004 Annuals of Internal Medicine and found acupuncture to significantly reduce and improve function in patients with osteoarthritis of the knee.
+The largest clinical study of acupuncture ever conducted was published in the December 2004 Annals of Internal Medicine and found acupuncture to significantly reduce and improve function in patients with osteoarthritis of the knee.
 In recent years, acupuncture has become more popular in Western countries and is now recognized by the National Institute of Health as an acceptable form of treatment for pain.